It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Judging

-Displays must be ready for judging by the deadline listed above at 5pm.
-Judging will take place on the following day.
+Displays must be completed by Noon the day before judging.
+Judging will take place on the date specified in the entry materials.
 Exhibitors’ and suppliers’ names must be covered by exhibitors prior to judging.
 Failure to do so can result in disqualification.
 Exhibitors will not be permitted in or around the show area during judging.
 Failure to comply will result in disqualification.

 Judging Criteria

-Entries are judged using a scorecard, which varies depending on the division.
-Click here for the Adult Landscape scorecard and here for the Student Landscape scorecard.
+Entries are judged using a scorecard, which varies depending on the division: Adult (All Divisions), Youth

 Judging Results